AliciaGerard/HTML-Final-Project/README.md

     -The woman doing yoga with the star icons on the front page
     - currently does not work, some error I am looking for when I uploaded it to github

- -There had to be at least three image links that linked to outside websites
+ - There had to be at least three image links that linked to outside websites
-    -For this I used the three images on the Defining Wellness page
+    - For this I used the three images on the Defining Wellness page
  - All text needed to be displayed in a cohesive and responsive to the size of the window
  - Must have a table with multiple colors and multiple cell ranges
      - this is on the exercise page